 Later, I started experimenting with that recipe.
 There was nothing wrong with that original one, but I wanted to lighten up the sweetness and add something to the dough.

 The dumpling ingredients were changed a bit by some added nutmeg.
-This nutmeg flavor lends the taste from those delicious homemade tarts.
+This nutmeg flavor lends the taste of those delicious homemade tarts.
 The blackberry ones are my favorite.

 After the berries were cooked I used 2 spoons to drop the dumpling batter into the juice among the berries.